-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 “Red Eye brought me home,” he said of the gang leader who had recruited him.
 “I’m under Red Eye in New Jersey and I’m under Frank White in New York.”

 Rapper Biggie Smalls (a.k.a.
 Notorious B.I.G.) referred to himself as the “black Frank White” 10 years earlier.
-According to some reports, the rapper had checked into a Los Angeles hotel as Frank White a few days before he was killed in a now infamous drive-by shooting.
+According to some reports, the rapper had checked into a Los Angeles hotel as Frank White a few days before he was killed in a now-infamous drive-by shooting.

 The name Frank White, it seems, has street cred.

-That’s part of the bizarre legacy of King of New York, director Abel Ferrara’s violent, underworld morality tale that wants to be an inner-city Robin Hood story, but lacks the nobility.
+That’s part of the bizarre legacy of King of New York, director Abel Ferrara’s violent, underworld morality tale that wants to be an inner-city Robin Hood story but lacks the nobility.

 Christopher Walken plays—as only Walken can—Frank White, a drug dealer whose release from prison sets the film and the violence in motion.
 It would be a stretch to say that White has returned from prison a changed man, but he has returned as a man with a mission.
 He wants to raise $15 million to ensure that a hospital in the South Bronx—earmarked for closure in a fiscal crunch—is refurbished so that it can provide the same kind of medical benefits for the poor that New York City’s rich receive.